mattbdean/JRAW/ENDPOINTS.md

 modlog
 ------

-0.00% completion (0 complete, 1 incomplete)
+0.00% completion (0 implemented, 1 planned, and 0 not planned)

 | Method | Endpoint                                                                           | Implementation |
 |:------:| ---------------------------------------------------------------------------------- | -------------- |